9 Parachute Squadron RE: Post Second World War, 1945–1956

 On VE Day, 1st Airborne Division was ordered to Norway to accept the surrender of the 400,000 German soldiers there.
 On 1 June 1945 the squadron moved into the command of the 6th Airborne Division.

 After VJ Day 9th Airborne Squadron went to Palestine.
 The squadron had a difficult time in Palestine, being sent to clear the King David Hotel in Jerusalem after the bomb attack.
 In Palestine the squadron lost three men killed in action.

 9 Independent Airborne Squadron RE accompanied the division to Germany, then returned to the UK to be based at Aldershot Garrison from 30 August 1949.

 In 1955 the squadron was renamed to 9 Independent Parachute Field Squadron RE.
 A further change occurred when the "Field" was dropped from the title in 1958.

 Suez Crisis, 1956

 In November 1956 the squadron took part in Operation Musketeer, the invasion of Egypt by the UK and France in response to the Suez Crisis.
 On 5 November, 3 Troop (under command of Captain Brazier) conducted a parachute jump alongside 3 PARA onto the El Gamil airfield.
 The remainder of the squadron joined them the next day.

 Early 1960s

-From 1960 to 1965 the squadron deployed to Kuwait, Bahrain, Greece, Cyprus, Aden and Borneo.
+From 1960 to 1965 the squadron deployed to Kuwait, Bahrain, Greece, Aden and Borneo.

-In 1964 16th Parachute Brigade, with 9 Independent Parachute Squadron, came under command of 3 Infantry Division.
+In early 1964 the Sqn deployed to Cyprus as part of the United Nations Peacekeeping force during the Cyprus crisis of 1963–64.
+Later in 1964 16th Parachute Brigade, with 9 Independent Parachute Squadron, came under command of 3 Infantry Division.

 The squadron were the Army Minor Units Small Arms Champions of 1966.